3

 • Completion

-• Example Walkthrough
+• Prim's Algorithm Example Walkthrough

-• Steps in Prim's Algorithm
+• Steps in Prim's Algorithm:

-1. Introduction
+1. Introduction to Prim's Algorithm

 Prim's Algorithm is a greedy algorithm used to find the Minimum Spanning Tree (MST) of a weighted, undirected graph.
 The MST is a subset of the graph's edges that connects all vertices together without any cycles and with the minimum possible total edge weight.